Chunnyluny/Chunnyluny/README.md

 <h2 align="center">🙋‍♀️ About me</h2>

 <p align="center">First, let me introduce myself: I’m a 27 years old female gamer and moved in with my boyfriend in July 2022.
 The 10th of July is my birthday.
-I like playing PC games and being creative; I like to paint, draw, create digital art, make clothes and sew things, which I enjoy doing.
+I like playing PC games and being creative; I like to paint, draw, create digital art, make clothes and sew things, which I enjoy doing.</p>
-<p align="center">I enjoy company with people that share the same interests and hobbies.
-Not only that, but I started sewing and creative writing when I was 13 years old.
-Furthermore, I still enjoy these activities but gained more interests for writing code, making mods, and digital art.</p>
+<p align="center">I started sewing and creative writing when I was 13 years old.
+I still enjoy these activities but gained more interests in writing code, making mods, and digital art.</p>
 <p align="center">Games I play at the moment: Factorio and RimWorld.
-Games I own but used to play in the past: Apex Legends, Call of Duty War zone, Fortnite, Rocket League, Satisfactory and Sims 4.</p>
+Games I own but used to play in the past: Apex Legends, Call of Duty Warzone, Fortnite, Rocket League, Satisfactory, and Sims 4.</p>
-<p align="center">You can find me on discord daily.
+<p align="center">You can find me on Discord daily.
 It depends on my mood if I stream or not.
-If I’m not live on twitch, you find me daily on any of my discord voice channels.
-If you have similar hobbies and games, come and hang out or play some games together.
-Recently, I started making RimWorld mods, using GitHub.
-Welcome to my journey in writing and showing my creative side of me.
-I hope to inspire and teach you useful things, I want to become more confident about myself and want to learn to not get influenced by negative opinions of other people.</p>
+If I’m not live on Twitch, you can find me daily on any of my Discord voice channels.
+Recently, I started making RimWorld mods using GitHub.</p>
+<p align="center">Welcome to my journey in writing and showing my creative side.
+I hope to inspire and teach you useful things.
+I want to become more confident about myself and learn not to get influenced by negative opinions of other people.</p>
-<p align="center">Thank you for reading, Stay Chuned (pun intended)</p>
+<p align="center">Stay Chuned (pun intended).</p>

 <details>
   <summary align="center">GitHub Profile Summary Card Graph</summary>